FlaxHaxx/angular-input-types/README.md

 # Angular Input Types
-Used on form inputs to help users using autocomplete and validation.
+Angular Input Types is used to create form inputs which help users enter the correct format using autocomplete and validation.
 See available input types below.
 - [Swedish SSN (i.e. personnummer)](#swedish-ssn-ie-personnummer)
 - [Swedish organization number](#swedish-organization-number)